 The lesbian and gay sexual rights issue has become increasingly visible in the international context, including in South Africa.
-The recent recognition of lesbian and gay rights and approval of equality laws in several countries confirms the relevance of this issue at the beginning of the 21st century.
-The reaction to this from conservative groups in different national contexts has also brought gay and lesbian rights to the forefront in both national and international political agendas.
-The demands of lesbian and gay people for equality first emerged in developed countries and nowadays are present throughout the developing countries.
-Many activists have demanded equality and in many cases, they have been winning legal battles.
-This is the case in South Africa, where an equality clause was included in the Bill of Rights within the new post-apartheid Interim Constitution of 1993, which came into force in 1994, and was also included in the final Constitution (Constitution of the Republic of South Africa 1993; 1996).
+Recent recognition of lesbian and gay rights and approval of equality laws in several countries confirms the relevance of this issue at the beginning of the 21st century.
+Reaction from conservative groups in different national contexts has also brought gay and lesbian rights to the forefront in both national and international political agendas.
+The demands of lesbian and gay people for equality first emerged in 'developed' countries and nowadays are present throughout 'developing' countries.
+Many activists have demanded equality and in several cases, they have been winning legal battles.
+Such is the case in South Africa, where an equality clause was included in the Bill of Rights within the new post-apartheid Interim Constitution of 1993, which came into force in 1994, and was also included in the final Constitution (Constitution of the Republic of South Africa 1993; 1996).
 The equality clause prohibits unfair discrimination on grounds including 'sexual orientation' (Kennedy 2001).
 This was the first case in the world where a constitution text included lesbian and gay rights among the rights protected by law, and this contributed to dramatic changes including the decriminalisation of sex between men in 1998 and the creation of same-sex marriage in 2006.

 After being under Dutch colonisation for almost 200 years, South Africa was occupied by British troops in 1795.
 It was only in 1806 that the British Empire finally gained South Africa as part of its territories scattered around the world.
 The British expansion in southern Africa ignited several conflicts with Dutch colonisers known as the Boers, and with the native people.
 Those conflicts, which were fuelled by discoveries of gold and diamond natural deposits, ended in the Anglo-Boer War in 1899.
 The British Empire won the war in 1902 and, as part of the peace agreement, the Boer Republics joined the Cape Colony and Natal in the Union of South Africa in 1910 (Guiliomee and Mbenga 2007).
-The creation of the Union of South Africa consolidated British power in southern Africa.
-South Africa became a Dominion in the British Commonwealth and like Canada, Australia and New Zealand gained self-government and great independence in foreign affairs.
-This situation ended in 1961, when the increasing opposition from newly independent African and Asian states precipitated the expulsion of apartheid South Africa from the Commonwealth due to its racist policies.
-The country only became part of the organisation again in 1994, after its very first multi-racial elections (Chhiba 2011).
+The creation of the Union of South Africa consolidated